Dexter2389/whatsapp-backup-chat-viewer/README.md

 ## Disclaimer

 This project is not endorsed or certified by WhatsApp Inc. and is meant for personal and educational purposes only.
-I don't take any responsibility for what you do with this program.
+I don't take any not responsible, and expressly disclaims all liability for damages of any kind arising from the use, reference or reliance on the software.
+The information provided by the software is not guaranteed to be correct, complete and up-to-date.